aragon/aragon-wiki/docs/dev/AragonOS.md

 }
 ```

+`TokenApp` is an app that defines one action, `mint()`, whose execution is controlled by `MINT_ROLE`.

 ### Entity

-An Entity is any actor that is represented by an Ethereum address, such as a multisig (an account that needs multiple signatures before executing an action), an app (for example a voting app that will execute an action if token holders vote favorably) or a simple private key controlled account.
+An **Entity** is any actor that is represented by an Ethereum address, such as a multisig (an account that needs multiple signatures before executing an action), an app (for example, a voting app that only executes an action if token holders vote favorably), or a simple private key controlled account.

-The system can delegate permissions to groups of entities by implementing a Group app.
-As other apps, it can rely on the ACL for protecting important functions such as adding or removing members of the group.
+The system can delegate permissions to groups of entities by implementing a Group app (see our [reference implementation](https://github.com/aragon/aragon-apps/tree/master/apps/group)).
+As in other apps, it can rely on the ACL for protecting important functions, such as adding or removing members of the group.
 When group members want to execute a specific action, the Group app acts as a proxy contract that performs the action on behalf of the group.

 ### Permissions

-A **Permission** is defined as the ability to perform actions (grouped in a role)
-in a certain app instance (identified by its address).
+A **Permission** is defined as the ability to perform actions (grouped by roles) in a certain app instance (identified by its address).

-We refer to a **Permission Instance** to whether an entity has or doesn't have a
+We refer to a **Permission Instance** as an entity holding a certain permission.
-certain **Permission**.

-When a permission is created, a **Permission Manager** is set for that specific
-**Permission**.
-The permission manager is able to grant or revoke permission
-instances for that permission.
+When a permission is created, a **Permission Manager** is set for that specific permission.
+The permission manager is able to grant or revoke permission instances for that permission.

 #### Create Permission